- 1 How to Remove A Splinter Guide

 How to Remove A Splinter Guide

 While a normal injury with dried twigs and splinters can be scratchy, it also causes a lot of pain.
 This condition is best handled with a wash of an antiseptic and a skin cream used over it.
 But many times, small sliver of wood or any other material get stuck and every time you try pulling it out, it breaks and causing more pain and complications.
-If it stays inside the body for too long, it may enter the blood stream and cause infections.
-Read on this article to understand how to remove a splinter safely without causing any harm to your skin.
+If it stays inside the body for too long, it may enter the blood stream and cause infections. here’s the guide on how to safely remove a splinter without causing any harm to your skin.

 Before we start discussing about different natural ways of pulling out small tiny twigs, lets try to understand the phrase “Splinter” and what happens if you don’t remove it on time.